11 Innovative Talent Attraction Strategies: How to Secure Top Talent

 The Role of Mental Health in Talent Acquisition

-In recent years, mental health has become a significant factor in talent management.
+In recent years, mental health has become a significant factor in talent attraction.
 According to a Harvard Business Review study, 50% of full-time employees have left a job due to mental health reasons.
 The numbers are especially alarming among younger generations: 68% of Millennials and 81% of Generation Z.

 Supporting mental health offers companies a clear competitive advantage: